An investment philosophy that delivers security and stability for Barclays’ clients

 Investment Adviser (Guernsey)

-Our broad asset universe, investment advisers and portfolio management approach combine to create the right client outcomes throughout the economic cycle, explains Simon Smith, Head of Crown Dependency Investments, Pete Downey, Investment Adviser (Isle of Man), Nick Carpentier, Investment Adviser (Guernsey), and Andrew Maxwell, Investment Adviser (Jersey).
+Our broad asset universe, investment advisers and portfolio management approach combine to create the right client outcomes throughout the economic cycle, explains Simon Smith, Head of Crown Dependency Investments, Pete Downey, Investment Adviser (Isle of Man) and Nick Carpentier, Investment Adviser (Guernsey).

 Investors have a wealth of options when choosing their investment adviser and portfolio management firm, and each one has to be examined through a number of lenses to get the selection right.

 Investors need to assess the firm, its history, size and brand, its array of products and the clients it specialises in.
 They need to match the right philosophy and style of adviser and manager with their own specific needs.
 And, of course, value for money has to be a factor.
 Our aim is to answer all these client needs with a simple ethos of evolutionary risk-focussed investments and careful monitoring of the external environment to ensure client objectives are delivered continuously.

 “If I was a client, I would want to be with a company that continually strives to improve using considered intelligence, and that's where we are as an organisation,” says Simon Smith.

 That forward-thinking approach is married to both a rich heritage in governance and performance management and with the power of a strong and stable brand.
 While some have reservations about our scale meaning ‘less personal’ for clients, the reality is that our long-term outperformance has been driven by client service, discipline, an open approach to the global universe of available assets (over bias) and pricing power.